 Step 5.
 How to boot from the portable USB drive.

-Third, be sure to check the compatibility of the operating system you're trying to install with the computer you're using.
-Not all operating systems are compatible with all computers.
+Be sure to check the compatibility of the operating system you're trying to install with the computer you're using, as not all operating systems are compatible with all computers.

 Step 1.
 Download the ISO image file and save it on your computer.